eclipse-hono/hono/site/content/contributing.md

 ## After Submitting

-* Do not use your branch for any other development, otherwise further changes that you make will be visible in the PR.
+* Do not use your *feature branch* for any other development, otherwise further changes that you make will be visible in the PR.